G4bleb/wikirace-bot/README.md

 # Wikirace-bot
 Discord bot to play the wikirace game

- 1. Connect the bot to your server
+ 1. Create a bot and invite it on your server.
+Here's a tutorial if you're confused : https://discordpy.readthedocs.io/en/latest/discord.html
  2. Have `node` and `npm`
  3. Install dependancy : `$ npm install discord.js`
  4. Create file `token.json` and write into it your bot token in this format :